 Watering Your Juniper Bonsai

-Recognizing the signs of improper watering will help you adjust your approach and prevent long-term damage to your bonsai.
+Recognizing signs of improper watering will help you adjust your approach and prevent long-term damage to your bonsai.

 Condition | Under-Watering Signs | Over-Watering Signs |